 So, you’ve been put in charge of planning the perfect hen party for the bride-to-be – eek!
 You may be super organised and know exactly what you’re doing, but we’re guessing that this is not the case, and that’s why you’re here!
 Organisation might not be your strong point, and to be honest, even if it is, organising a group of hens of all ages can be a different ball game!
 I’ve organised my fair share of them over the years; it’s something I enjoy and revel in.
-I’ve also attended some that have been barely organised, left up to chance and thus have ended in a group of girls not knowing what the hell is going on and the whole event being a bit of a disaster… we don’t want that!
+I’ve also attended some that have been barely organised, left up to chance and thus have ended in a group of friends not knowing what the hell is going on and the whole event being a bit of a disaster… we don’t want that!
 So, I’ve put together my top seven dos and don’ts to help you along the way to planning your perfect hen party!

 The Skeleton Plan

 Before you start putting any meat on the bones, as they say, you need a skeleton plan.
 Firstly you will need numbers from the bride so you don’t miss anyone out.
 Get a list of names and numbers and make a group (is a hen party a hen party without a WhatsApp group?) that includes everyone so you don’t have to keep letting people know individually.
 Set the date, and length of the hen party with the bride, and get a rough idea, if you don’t know already what are her dos and don’ts.
 Don’t forget that the bride may well want to invite her male friends too!

 Do – Say Hi and introduce yourself!
 Not everyone may know who you are and as you’ll be their point of contact for the hen do they need to know who you are!
 If you know that there is someone in the group who has good organisation skills then ask for their help!